Loriowar/festool_ct-f_im_handler/README.md

 # Festool CT-F I/M handler
-Description of Festool CT-F I/M (button + receiver) commands.
+Description of Festool CT-F I/M Set (button + receiver, [item number 202097](https://www.festool.com/accessory/dust-extraction/additions-to-the-system/modules/202097---ct-f-btm-set)) commands.
 Plus Arduino firmware to convert receiver commands into more friendly digital output.

 ## Use cases
 - Use an original Festool Button and receiver to manipulate any kind of devices, not only other Festool equipment.